featheredtoast/auto-reloaded-repl/README.md

 # auto-reloaded-repl

-A Clojure library designed to ... well, that part is up to you.
+A simple component to call `(reloaded.repl/reset)` on file changes.

 ## Usage

-FIXME
+This component is to be used at development hand in hand with reloaded.repl.

+Include it in your system, and give it the paths to watch.

 ## License